Position

 What does a Chiller Technician do?

 A Chiller Technician specializes in maintaining and repairing chillers.
-These are large machines that cool water for various systems.
-They work in different settings, such as factories, hospitals, and office buildings.
-The technician ensures that these systems run smoothly and efficiently.
-They perform routine checks, identify problems, and make necessary repairs.
-This role requires a strong understanding of mechanical systems and safety protocols.
+These systems cool water for various applications.
+They work in different settings, including commercial buildings, factories, and hospitals.
+Chiller Technicians ensure these systems run smoothly.
+They perform routine checks and fix any issues that arise.

 View Chiller Technician jobs nearby